AdaptableTools/ab-website/src/pages/blog/2020-09-22-look-out-for-the-next-stage-of-the-data-revolution- -adaptable-7-0-has-arrived.md

 ---
 templateKey: blog-post
-title: "Look Out for the Next Stage of the Data Revolution:\_ AdapTable 7.0 has Arrived!"
+title: Look Out for the Next Stage of the Data Revolution
 date: 2020-09-22T12:56:40.083Z
-description: "Adaptable Tools\_provides the data controls of the future with its delivery of AdapTable 7.0.\_"
+description: ' AdapTable 7.0 has Arrived!  '
 featuredpost: true
 featuredimage: /img/calccoleditordark.png
 ---
+**Adaptable Tools provides the data controls of the future with its delivery of AdapTable 7.0.**

 The market-leading toolkit already offered the most powerful functionality available, but with this latest version, AdapTable takes a giant leap forward.

 Danielle Nagler, CEO of Adaptable Tools, describes how:

 > _We observed the data challenges our users are dealing with every day, and we worked on delivering the solutions that will be game-changing for them.
 We also wanted to respond to the increase in time working from home usually with smaller screens.
 Our upgrade means that complex data management can become easier and more intuitive, even where screen real estate is constrained._

 ## Back to Basics

 Building on an extended range of features such as Gradient Columns, Scheduled Reports, Alerts, Team Sharing, State Management and Audit Log, AdapTable v.
 7.0 focuses on addressing core functionality in an effort to boost user productivity and efficiency.